tdurand/faq-app-client-mobile-comparison/README.md

     bl  => pagebeforeload
     l   => pageload

-With the transition management this one of the main avantage of using jQuery Mobile Router.
+With the transition management this one of the main advantage of using jQuery Mobile Router.

 ### Miscellaneous